Operational structure of the Polish Land Forces

 The full structure of the Polish Land Forces is:

 Armed Forces General Command

 The Inspector Land Forces, a two-star, major-general equivalent, reports to Commander, Armed Forces General Command, a three-star, general broni.

 Separately and without seemingly any responsibility to the Inspector Land Forces, the divisions of the Polish Land Forces also report, separately, to the Commander, Armed Forces General Command.

+1st Legions Infantry Division

+The 1st Legions Infantry Division was reactivated on 9 January 2023.
+The division is currently being formed and will reach full operational capability at the end of the decade.
+The division will be the largest Polish formation and equipped with Polish and South Korean equipment.
+As of 2025 the 1st Legions Infantry Division consists of the following units: